Dasix/grits-plugin-docs/test/fixtures/basic/content/tests/helpers/disqus10.md

 Notes:

-* Once a custom page title is set, changing it here does nothing.
+* A couple of other random tests with pageTitle.

-{@disqus shortname="helpertest" pageTitle="My awesome title" /}
+{@disqus shortname="helpertest" pageTitle="My Custom PageTitle" /}